Liquid latex

-Liquid latex is a compound often used for special effects makeup, body painting, mask making, and casting applications.
+Liquid latex is a rubber mixture often used for special effects makeup, body painting, mask making, and casting applications.

 Composition

-Liquid latex is usually made of 33% latex, 66% water, and less than 1% ammonia (to increase its shelf life and to control the pH of the solution).
-Liquid latex is sold in volumes ranging from 2 ounces to 1 gallon, and its consistency is similar to latex house paint.
-Its consistency can be augmented with the use of additives.
-For example, water can be added to thin the latex, and Aerosil can be added to thicken it.
-Cosmetic liquid latex contains approximately 0.3% ammonia, while craft and mould-making liquid latex can contain more than double this amount, giving the latter a much stronger odour.
+Liquid latex is usually made of 33% latex, 66% water, and less than 1% ammonia (to increase shelf life and control pH).
+The exact amount of ammonia can vary based on intended use; cosmetic liquid latex contains approximately 0.3% ammonia, while craft and mould-making liquid latex can contain more than double this amount, giving the latter a much stronger odour.

+Liquid latex is sold in volumes ranging from 2 ounces to 1 gallon.
+Its consistency is similar to latex house paint and can be augmented with the use of additives, such as water to thin the latex and Aerosil to thicken it.

-Liquid latex is naturally clear, and dries into a translucent amber colour.
-Manufacturers add pigments to the product to provide opaque paint choices of multiple colours.
-The colour of the paint in the jar may initially look chalky or pale, but as it dries, it develops into a rich colour (for example, grey becomes black).
-Acrylic paint can be mixed with liquid latex for custom colours, but may not be suitable for use in cosmetic applications.
-In these situations, liquid makeup or food coloring can be used.
+Liquid latex is naturally clear and dries into a translucent amber colour.
+Manufacturers add pigments or acrylic to provide opaque paint choices in multiple colours.
+The colour in the jar may initially look chalky or pale, but as it dries, it develops into a rich colour.

-As the latex dries, it becomes quite sticky and will stick to itself if accidentally folded over.
-Most manufacturers offer a slick spray for latex once it is dry to remove tackiness, allowing the movement of the model's limbs.
-Alternatively, powders can be dusted over dried liquid latex to create metallic effects.
-One advantage to the tackiness of liquid latex is that it can act as an adhesive for attaching items such as zippers.
-Unlike most other body and face paints, liquid latex is removed by peeling it off, since water does not reactivate it.
+Because of liquid latex's tendency to stick to itself as it dries, most manufacturers offer a slick spray to remove tackiness.
+Alternatively, powder can be dusted over dried liquid latex to create metallic effects.
+Liquid latex's tackiness makes it useful as an adhesive for attaching items such as zippers.
+Unlike most body and face paints, liquid latex is removed by peeling it off, since water does not reactivate it.

-Use

-Cosmetic or special effects makeup
+Applications

+Cosmetics

 A step-by-step demonstration of the making of a special effect wound.

 One 4 USoz jar of liquid latex can typically cover an average human body.
-It is typically applied using a disposable sponge and takes about five to ten minutes to dry depending on how thick it is applied.
-As it dries, it solidifies into a rubbery consistency, shrinking by approximately 3% in the process.
+It is typically applied using a disposable sponge and takes about five to ten minutes to dry depending on how thickly it is applied.
+As it dries, it takes on a rubbery consistency, shrinking by approximately 3%.

-Liquid latex used for special effects makeup projects like scars and gashes incorporate flesh-colored latex that is applied to the skin and then built up using materials such as tissue paper and cotton.
-Fumes from the ammonia in liquid latex can irritate the eyes when it is used for special effects makeup around the face.
+Flesh-colored latex is applied to the skin for special effects makeup and built up using materials such as tissue paper and cotton.
 Removing latex from skin can cause pain or pull body hairs out, similar to waxing.
-Even though latex is non-toxic, some people can have an allergic reaction to it.
-The most severe of these happen immediately and are categorized as an immediate hypersensitivity reaction.